MetaweaveTeam/arNotify-node/README.md

 To setup a self signed certificate, run go into the `certs` directory and run `./create_certs.sh`.
 You can simply press enter until the certs are created.

 From root, you can run `npm start` and the server should be running.

+If running a frontend app, or making a request to the backend from a browser during development, make sure to visit the URL of the server (https://localhost:3000).
+You will be shown an error message saying the certificate is not trusted.
+Click "Proceed Anyway" and this will let your browser know you trust your own self signed certificate and thus will allow you to make requests to the backend.